Geocodio/docs/source.html.md

 *Released on November 12, 2021*

-* **Breaking:** The `state_legislative_districts` key from the [`stateleg`](#state-legislative-districts) field append now returns an array of `house` and `senate` districts instead of a single object.
+* **Breaking:** The `state_legislative_districts` key from the [`stateleg`](#state-legislative-districts) field append now returns an array of `house` and `senate` districts instead of a single object
 * The [`stateleg-next`](#state-legislative-districts) field append is back!
 Now returning a preview from upcoming state legislative district changes.
-As with congressional districts, we are updating district data on an ongoing basis as more states complete their redistricting process.
+As with congressional districts, we are updating district data on an ongoing basis as more states complete their redistricting process
-* [`stateleg`](#state-legislative-districts) and [`stateleg-next`](#state-legislative-districts) can now return all districts that intersect with a zip code boundary along with the proportion of overlap.
+* [`stateleg`](#state-legislative-districts) and [`stateleg-next`](#state-legislative-districts) can now return all districts that intersect with a zip code boundary along with the proportion of overlap
 * [`cd118`](#congressional-districts) has been added as a field append, returning districts for the upcoming 118th congress.
-Districts are updated on an ongoing basis as more states complete their redistricting process.
+Districts are updated on an ongoing basis as more states complete their redistricting process

 ## v1.6
 *Released on September 15, 2021*

-* Introduced the `format` parameter for single [forward](#single-address) and [reverse](#reverse-geocoding) geocoding requests.
+* Introduced the `format` parameter for single [forward](#single-address) and [reverse](#reverse-geocoding) geocoding requests

 *Released on June 16, 2021*

-* Counties can now be geocoded in the U.S. Either standalone, or as part of an adddress.
+* Counties can now be geocoded in the U.S. Either standalone, or as part of an adddress

 *Released on March 1, 2021*

-* `stateleg` now returns the same data as `stateleg-next`. `stateleg-next` may be used again for future legislative district changes.
+* `stateleg` now returns the same data as `stateleg-next`. `stateleg-next` may be used again for future legislative district changes

 *Released on February 25, 2021*